RackWare-Inc/Rackware-Golden-Template/README.md

 In all cases, please add Rackware RMM in the subject line.
 The Team is available 365x24x7 and will respond to cases within 24 hours.
-The Wanclouds support is based in United States and India
+The Wanclouds support is based in United States, Australia, India and Pakistan.

 ### Getting support after the Promotional Period
-After the three months promotional period, please open any issues directly with Rackware support team at support@rackwareinc.com
+After the three months promotional period, please open any issues directly with Rackware support team at support@rackwareinc.com.
+The support team is available 365x24x7.
+The Rackware support is based in United States and India.